UX design is the process of designing (digital or physical) products that are useful, easy to use, and delightful to interact with.

 Animation can enhance the sense of direct manipulation.

-In this case, motion is used to draw the eye to the center of the screen where the music controls are located.
+In this case, motion is used to draw the eye to the centre of the screen where the music controls are located.
 Image credit: Material Design

 Image credit: Material Design